guilhermemvo/garden/examples/templated-k8s-container/README.md

-# bundle example
+# templated-k8s-container example

-This example demonstrates the new Bundle module templating feature, which allows users to define templates that generate multiple templated modules—and even supporting files—by defining a BundleTemplate and a Bundle that references that template.
+This example demonstrates the new module templating feature, which allows users to define templates that generate multiple templated modules—and even supporting files—by defining a ModuleTemplate and a `templated` module that references that template.

-In this example we define a template in `template/garden.yml`, and use that template in `module/garden.yml` to generate a `container` module to build a container image, and a `kubernetes` module that deploys that image.
+In this example we define a `ModuleTemplate` in `template/garden.yml`, and use that template in `module/garden.yml` to generate a `container` module to build a container image, and a `kubernetes` module that deploys that image.

 This allows teams to reduce the boilerplate in their projects, as well as to tailor deployments to their specific needs.